Trump orders more Iran sanctions as Saudi displays attack evidence

 “We don’t want conflict in the region ...
 Who started the conflict?” he added, blaming Washington and its Gulf allies for the war in Yemen.

+An adviser to Rouhani, Hesameddin Ashena, said on Twitter the Saudi press conference indicated that Riyadh knows nothing about where the attack came from.

-Yemen’s Houthi movement, an ally of Iran battling a Western-backed, Saudi-led coalition for more than four years, has claimed responsibility and said it used drones to assault state oil company Aramco’s sites.
+Yemen’s Houthi movement, an ally of Iran battling a Western-backed, Saudi-led coalition for more than four years, said it used drones to assault state oil company Aramco’s sites.

-U.S. Secretary of State Mike Pompeo was to meet Prince Mohammed in Jeddah on Wednesday to discuss the crisis before heading to the United Arab Emirates.
+U.S. Secretary of State Mike Pompeo landed in Jeddah on Wednesday and was due to meet Prince Mohammed to discuss the crisis, before heading to the UAE.

 U.N. officials monitoring sanctions on Iran and Yemen were also heading to Saudi Arabia to investigate.